June 16, 2014

 "I'm very excited," said Rowe.
 "I'm an alum; so this is kind of a dream come true.
 My family is back in Michigan.
 My niece is a pole vaulter who's going to be a senior this year.
 The fact that I'll be there for her senior year is just the cherry on top."

 Rowe comes to MSU from the University of Pittsburgh, where he served as assistant coach with primary focus on the uneven bars and recruiting coordinator for the past nine years.
-While there, he was a two-time Northeast Region Assistant Coach of the Year and coached two East Atlantic Gymnastics League (EAGL) bar champions, three EAGL Rookies of the Year and an NCAA Regional Qualifier on bars.
+While there, he was a two-time Northeast Region Assistant Coach of the Year and coached two East Atlantic Gymnastics League (EAGL) bar champions, three EAGL Rookies of the Year and numerous NCAA Regional Qualifier on bars.

 "Mike has done an outstanding job with recruiting at the University of Pittsburgh, so we're excited to bring that energy and enthusiasm for that area to MSU," added Klages, "We believe that with this being his alma mater and having been here first-hand, he'll have a lot to bring to the table in terms of discussing Michigan State in a positive light.
 We're very excited.
 Mike's had nine years of experience at the University of Pittsburgh and we feel he'll bring a wealth of knowledge with him to the program."